 Get Leverage With Time Management Tools

-When a tool is doing its job effectively, it should allow the agent to better allocate their time to things the tools cannot help with.
-Leveraging the tools available will help free up the precious minutes of the day that would otherwise be tied down by logistics.
+When a tool is doing its job effectively, it should allow the agent to better allocate their time to things the tools cannot help them with.
+Leveraging the tools that are available will help free up the precious minutes of the day that would otherwise be tied down by logistics.
 There is only one of you, so let the tools make you more efficient with your time.

 Develop A Work-Life Balance Mindset

 The last point about time management is to make sure you build in time to enjoy your life.
 New agents should “work hard, play hard.”
 When it is time to work, be committed to making that time valuable.
 But at some point, stop to enjoy your life outside of work.
-Block off specific sections of time to be with your family and loved ones and build in time for recreation and personal development.
+Block off specific sections of time to be with your family and loved ones and build time for recreation and personal development.

 Clients and transactions will come and go, and there will always be another deal to chase.
-But when it is all said and done, you will remember that you've worked as hard as you do for the people and causes that mean the most to you.
+But when it is all said and done, you will remember that you've worked as hard as you can for the people and causes that mean the most to you.
 Work hard, play hard, and enjoy your time both on and off the clock.